 Hydrocodone can be habit forming, especially with prolonged use.
 Take hydrocodone exactly as directed.
 Do not take more of it, take it more often, or take it in a different way than directed by your doctor.
 While taking hydrocodone, discuss with your health care provider your pain treatment goals, length of treatment, and other ways to manage your pain.
-Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, has overused prescription medications, or has had an overdose, or if you have or have ever had depression or another mental illness.
+Tell your doctor if you or anyone in your family drinks or has ever drunk large amounts of alcohol, uses or has ever used street drugs, or has overused prescription medications, or has had an overdose, or if you have or have ever had depression or another mental illness.
 There is a greater risk that you will overuse hydrocodone if you have or have ever had any of these conditions.
 Talk to your health care provider immediately and ask for guidance if you think that you have an opioid addiction or call the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP.

 Do not allow anyone else to take your medication.
 Hydrocodone may harm or cause death to other people who take your medication, especially children.
 Keep hydrocodone in a safe place so that no one else can take it accidentally or on purpose.
 Be especially careful to keep hydrocodone out of the reach of children.
 Keep track of how many capsules or tablets are left so you will know if any medication is missing.